 Our lead product candidate, CTX-471, is a monoclonal antibody agonist of CD137, a key co-stimulatory receptor on immune cells.
-In preclinical studies, we observed that CTX-471 led to a complete eradication of large tumors in mice when dosed as a monotherapy.
+In preclinical studies, we observed that CTX-471 led to complete eradication of large tumors in mice when dosed as a monotherapy.
 In treated mice, dosing with CTX-471 was associated with extensive reprogramming of the tumor microenvironment, resulting in increased survival and long-term immune protection.
-Long after therapy had been completed and after more than eight half-lives of the antibody, treated mice exhibited immune memory that prevented reestablishment of the same tumor.
+Long after therapy had been completed, after more than eight half-lives of the antibody, treated mice exhibited immune memory that prevented reestablishment of the same tumor.
 Based on these and other preclinical results, in July 2019 we initiated a Phase 1 dose-escalating trial evaluating CTX-471 as a monotherapy in oncology patients who were previously treated with PD-1 or PD-L1 immune checkpoint inhibitors and subsequently relapsed or progressed after a period of stable disease.
-The design of this trial includes a dose escalation period followed by a dose expansion cohort.
-The dose escalation stage of the Phase 1 trial has been completed and the dose expansion stage has been initiated, with the first patient dosed in September 2020.
+The design of this trial includes a dose escalation period, which is currently ongoing, to be followed by a dose expansion cohort.
+We reported topline data from the dose escalation stage of the Phase 1 trial as discussed below in "-Phase 1 clinical trial of CTX-471" and plan to initiate a dose expansion stage shortly thereafter.

-We plan to initiate a second Phase 1 trial of CTX-471 in combination with trastuzumab, marketed as Herceptin® by Genentech, in selected human epidermal growth factor receptor 2, or Her2 positive tumors and/or with cetuximab, marketed as Erbitux® by Eli Lilly, in epidermal growth factor receptor, or EGFR, positive tumors.
+If our Phase 1 of CTX-471 as monotherapy is successful, we plan to initiate a second Phase 1 trial of CTX-471 in combination with trastuzumab, marketed as Herceptin® by Genentech, in selected human epidermal growth factor receptor 2, or Her2 positive tumors and with cetuximab, marketed as Erbitux® by Eli Lilly, in epidermal growth factor receptor, or EGFR positive tumors.

 In addition to CTX-471, we are also developing a portfolio of bispecific antibody product candidates, which are currently in preclinical development.
-These programs were generated from our in-house antibody discovery and development platforms.
+These programs all derive from our in-house antibody discovery and development platforms.

-Our approach is based on the observation that traditional methods of antibody discovery are slow, inefficient, and limited by lack of diversity of antigenic sites, or epitopes, that are recognized using these methods.
+Our approach is based on the observation that traditional methods of antibody discovery are slow, inefficient, and are limited by lack of diversity of antigenic sites, or epitopes, that are recognized using these methods.
 We believe these limitations impair drug developers' ability to identify the best product candidates.
 We have created several technological solutions that are designed to address the key challenges in antibody development with the goal of incorporating our solutions into bispecific product candidates.
 First, we developed and acquired several complementary platforms that enable us to generate antibodies with a high level of epitope diversity and excellent physical and biochemical properties.
-Second, we have developed sophisticated technologies to screen our antibody sets in functional biological assays designed to prioritize antibodies with desirable biological properties.
+Second, we have developed sophisticated technologies to screen our antibody sets in functional biological assays designed to prioritize antibodies with desirable biological activities.
 Third, we have developed proprietary technology StitchMabsTM that allow us to rapidly evaluate the potential of the antibodies we discover in a bispecific antibody format.